Shifted CholeskyQR for sparse matrices: Proof of Theorem -Theorem

-\begin{proof} The general approach to proving \cref{thm 4.2} is similar to those in \cite{New, Shifted}.
-However, we establish connections between the structure of $X$ and QR factorization.
+\begin{proof} The general approach to proving Theorem~\ref{THM 4.2} is similar to those in \cite{New, Shifted}.
+However, we establish connections between the sparsity of $X$ and QR factorization.
 Our proof will be divided into three parts: estimating $\norm{W^{\top}W-I}_{F}$, estimating $\norm{\Delta X}_{F}$, and analyzing the relationship between $\kappa_{2}(X)$ and $\kappa_{2}(W)$.